spacewalk01/llama3.2-vision-webui/README.md

 ---

-# LLAMA 3.2 Vision: Image & Text Understanding
+# Llama 3.2 Vision: Image & Text Understanding

 <p align="center">
   Depth-Anything-V1
   <img src="image.png" />
 </p>

-This project uses the LLAMA 3.2 Vision model to generate text responses based on image inputs and accompanying text prompts.
+This project uses the Llama 3.2 Vision model to generate text responses based on image inputs and accompanying text prompts.
 It utilizes the Gradio library to create a user-friendly interface for interaction.

 ## Requirements